imixs/imixs-cloud/README.md

 A _Imixs-Cloud_ consists of at least two nodes.

 * The management node is the swarm manager and provides a private registry and a reverse proxy service.
-* The worker nodes are serving the applications.
+* The worker nodes are serving the business applications.

 Only the management node should be visible via the internet.
-Worker nodes are only visible internally in the swarm.
-The infrastructure can be scaled by adding new worker nodes.
+Worker nodes are only visible internally by the swarm.
+The infrastructure can be easily scaled by adding new worker nodes.

 <img src="doc/imixs-cloud-01.png" />